 As well as competitors our members also organise and/or marshal at a very diverse range of motorsport events; and it’s not only motorsport!
 In the past we’ve done the timing for Husky Dog racing and our rally timing equipment is quite often used on triathlons.

 There is a huge range to choose from to suit all tastes & budgets.
 Below is a resume of various forms of motorsport offered by many Motor Clubs throughout the UK.
-Although some Clubs will specialise in a particular discipline, they all should be able to put you in touch with the right people.

 (Auto-tests & Motor Gymkhanas)